projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 The Service VM is an important guest OS in the ACRN architecture.
-It runs in non-root mode, and contains many critical components, including the VM manager, the device model (DM), ACRN services, kernel mediation, and virtio and hypercall modules (VHM).
+It runs in non-root mode, and contains many critical components, including the VM manager, the device model (DM), ACRN services, kernel mediation, and virtio and hypercall modules (HSM).
 The DM manages the User VM and provides device emulation for it.
 The User VMS also provides services for system power lifecycle management through the ACRN service and VM manager, and services for system debugging through ACRN log/trace tools.